Secure your Cannabis

 Protect Young Minds

-Most Washington and Clark County teens are not using cannabis, yet 44% of Clark County and 49% of Washington tenth graders in 2018 said cannabis was easy to get.
+Most Washington and Clark County teens are not using cannabis, yet 1 in 3 Washington State 10th graders and 1 in 3 Clark County 10th graders in 2021 said cannabis was easy to get.
 To protect young minds you can know the Washington laws, start talking with youth about underage cannabis use and keep cannabis secure.

 What Counts as Secure

 Out of reach, out of sight, labeled right and sealed up tight.
-Securing your cannabis keeps small children and teens safe from accidental ingestion and protects your investment.
+Securing cannabis keeps small children and teens safe from accidental ingestion.